Skip to main content

 You have the ability to remove funding requirements by unchecking them.

-For instance: you've decided to include all retirement expenses in the Living Expenses line.
+For instance: you've decided to include only the Living Expenses line.
 Uncheck Travel and Medical expenses if desired.

 COLA